angeldollface/mandys-house/index.markdown

 ## NO DEPENDENCIES, NO DRAMA!

-Mandy is written in Rust so it provides a single executable.
-You don't have to install anything except for Mandy herself.
+Mandy provides a single executable.
+Download the binary for your system and you can start building!

 ## HYPERSONIC

-Mandy is written in Rust.
 Your site will be compiled in <0.5s.

 ## EASY TO USE

-If you're just interested in creating a basic site, there are template projects.
-Modify the content as text and you're off to the races.
-No coding knowledge required!
+If you're just interested in creating a basic site, there are template sites.
+Modify the content as text and you can build and deploy your site.
+No coding required!

 ## DEPLOY LIKE A PRO